Maximilian I of Mexico: Deteriorating military situation

-A concentration of French troops in the northern republican strongholds of Mexico only led to a surge of republican guerilla activity in the south.
-While French troops controlled major cities, guerillas continued to be a major military threat in the countryside.
-In an effort to combat the increasing violence and in a belief that Juarez was outside of the nation already, Maximilian in October signed a decree authorizing the court martial and execution of anyone found either aiding or participating with the guerillas.
-The harsh measure was hardly unprecedented in Mexican history even resembling an 1862 measure by Juarez, but it proved to be widely reviled, being branded the Black Decree, and contributing to the growing unpopularity of the Empire.
-It is calculated that more than eleven thousand of Juárez's supporters were executed as a result of the decree.
+A concentration of French troops in the northern republican strongholds of Mexico only led to a surge of republican guerrilla activity in the south.
+While French troops controlled major cities, guerrillas continued to be a major military threat in the countryside.
+In an effort to combat the increasing violence and in a belief that Juárez had left Mexico, Maximilian in October signed a decree authorizing the court martial and execution of anyone found either aiding or participating with the guerrillas.
+The harsh measure resembled the 1862 measure by Juárez, but it proved to be widely reviled, being branded the Black Decree.
+It contributed to the growing unpopularity of the Empire.
+It is calculated that more than 11,000 Juárez supporters were executed as a result of the decree.

-In January 1866, seeing the war as unwinnable Napoleon declared to the French Chambers that he intended to withdraw the French military from Mexico.
+In January 1866, seeing the war as unwinnable and the cost of keeping troops there a financial drain, Napoleon III declared to the French Corps législatif that he intended to withdraw the French military from Mexico.
 Maximilian's request for more aid or at least a delay in troop withdrawals was declined.
 Carlota arrived in Europe in an attempt to plead for the Empire's cause but was unable to gain more support.
-After the failure of her mission Carlota was increasingly mentally unstable and she would spend the rest of her life in seclusion in Belgium, living until 1927.
+After the failure of her mission Carlota became increasingly mentally unstable.
+She spent the rest of her life in seclusion in Belgium, living until 1927.

 Fall of the Empire

 In October 1866 Maximilian moved his cabinet to Orizaba and was widely rumored to be leaving the nation.
 He contemplated abdication, and on 25 November held a council of his ministers to address the crisis faced by his government.
 They narrowly voted against abdication and Maximilian headed back towards the capital.
 He intended to appeal to the nation in order to hold a national assembly which would then decide what form of government the Mexican nation was to take.
 Such a measure would require a ceasefire from Juárez, who had no intention of conceding to someone whom he viewed as the puppet of the French invaders.

-As the national assembly project fell through Maximilian decided to focus on military operations and in February as the last of the French troops were leaving, the Emperor headed for the city of Querétaro to join the bulk of his Mexican troops, numbering about 10,000 men.
-The liberal generals Escobedo and Corona converged on Querétaro with 40,000 men and yet the city held out.
+As the national assembly project fell through, Maximilian decided to focus on military operations, and in February 1867, as the last of the French troops were leaving, the Emperor headed for the city of Querétaro to join the bulk of his Mexican troops, numbering about 10,000 men.
+The liberal generals Mariano Escobedo and Ramón Corona converged on Querétaro, besieging it with 40,000 men, and yet the city held out.
 In the face of an increasing number of Republican troops, however, on 11 May, Maximilian resolved to attempt an escape through the enemy lines and make a break for the coast.
 This plan was sabotaged by Colonel Miguel López who had come to an agreement with Republican General Escobedo to open the gate to the Republican forces.
 López appears to have assumed that Maximilian would be allowed to escape.